BCStudentSoftwareDevTeam/documentation/applications/collective-access.md

 ## Migrate the db:
 1. Export full db from old server.
 I prefer through phpmyadmin.
 2. Import full db to new server.
 It’s likely large if it’s ljacatc/bcac, so I recommend doing the import itself via mysql commands on CLI:
-2.a. create the database in MySQL (phpmyadmin)
+2.a. create the database in MySQL (in phpmyadmin, or with create <dbname> command in mysql cli) 2.b.
-2.b.
 From CLI: mysql -u username -p new_database < data-dump.sql

 ## Migrate the application code: